UniversalDependencies/docs/_ud-feat/Poss.md

 ## {{ page.title }}: {{ page.shortdef }}

-Boolean feature.
-Is this pronoun or adjective possessive?
-Many tagsets would have this as another value of "prontype".
-That would be a bad solution because possessivity is orthogonal to "prontype".
+Boolean feature of pronouns, determiners or adjectives.
+It tells whether the word is possessive.

+While many tagsets would have “possessive” as one of the various pronoun types, this feature is intentionally separate from <a href="PronType.html">PronType</a>, as it is orthogonal to pronominal types.
-Several of the prontypes can be optionally possessive, and adjectives can too.
+Several of the pronominal types can be optionally possessive, and adjectives can too.

 ### Yes: it is possessive

-Note that there is no "no" value.
-If the word is not possessive, the "poss" feature will just not be mentioned in the FEAT column.
-(Which means that empty value has the "no" meaning.)
+Note that there is no “No” value.
+If the word is not possessive, the
+{{ page.title }} feature will just not be mentioned in the FEAT column.
+(Which means that empty value has the “No” meaning.)

-Examples: [en] my, your, his, mine, yours, whose
+Examples: [en] _my, your, his, mine, yours, whose;_ [cs] possessive adjectives:

-Adjectival examples: [cs] otcův (father's), matčin (mother's)
+_otcův_ (father's), _matčin_ (mother's)